-Rear wheel

-To remove the rear wheel
+Rear wheel To remove the rear wheel

 - It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
 Loosen the axle nut and the brake caliper bolts. - 2.
-Lift the rear wheel off the ground according to the procedure on page 6-39.
+Lift the rear wheel off the ground according to the procedure on page 6-40.

-- 1. Bolt (× 2) - 2.
-Brake caliper - 3.
-Brake caliper bracket - 3.
-Remove the axle nut, and then remove the brake caliper by removing the bolts. - 4.
-Loosen the locknut on each side of the swingarm. - 5.
-Turn the drive chain slack adjusting bolts fully in direction (a).
+- 1. Bolt (× 2)

+- 2. Brake caliper

+- 3. Brake caliper bracket

+- Remove the axle nut, and then remove the brake caliper by removing the bolts.